TheyCallMeMattyD/budget-tracker/README.md

 >This application is covered under the [MIT License](https://opensource.org/licenses/MIT)

 ## Contributing
 >Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.<br/><br/>
+For major changes, please open an issue first to discuss what you would like to change.
->Please make sure to update tests as appropriate.

 ## Tests
 >Not applicable for this application.
 If it deployed to the Heroku hosting website, then it works!